-The labour attending this task has been in no small degree lightened by the numerous and valuable collections relating to literary and ecclesiastical history which John George Schelhorn, the learned superintendent and librarian of Memmingen, published in Latin and in his native tongue, during the first half of the eighteenth century.
-Some of his statements respecting the progress which the Reformation had made in Italy brought forward Cardinal Quirini, the honorary and learned keeper of the Vatican Library; and, as is usual in such cases, truth was elicited from the controversy which ensued.
-In 1765 the Specimen Italiæ Reformatæ of Daniel Gerdes, well known by his general History of the Reformation, made its appearance, in which that indefatigable writer collected all the facts which he had met with connected with that subject.
-Though labouring under the defects of a posthumous publication, this work is of great utility, and has induced later Italian writers to bring forward facts which they might otherwise, like their predecessors, have passed unnoticed.
-Had I seen this work earlier, it might have saved me much trouble; but I do not regret the circumstance of its having come so late into my hands, as I was led, in the absence of such a help, into researches which I would have been tempted to decline, but which have enabled me to supply in part its defects, and to correct some of the mistakes into which its author had inadvertently fallen.
+The labour attending this task has been in no small

+degree lightened by the numerous and valuable collections relating to literary and ecclesiastical history which John George Schelhorn, the learned superintendent and librarian of Memmingen, published in Latin and in his native tongue, during the first half of the eighteenth century.
+Some of his statements respecting the progress which the Reformation had made in Italy brought forward Cardinal Quirini, the honorary and learned keeper of the Vatican Library; and, as is usual in such cases, truth was elicited from the controversy which In 1765, the Specimen Italiæ Reformatæ of Daniel Gerdes, well known by his general History of the Reformation, made its appearance, in which that indefatigable writer collected all the facts which he had met with connected with that subject.
+This work is scarcely known in Britain, and has not, so far as I have observed, been mentioned by any of our writers.
+Though labouring under the defects of a posthumous publication, it is of great utility, and has induced later Italian writers to bring forward facts which they might otherwise, like their predecessors, have passed unnoticed.
+Had I seen this work earlier, it might have saved me much trouble; but I do not regret the circumstance of its having come so late into my hands, as I was led, in the absence of such a help, to make researches which I would have been tempted to decline, but which have enabled me to supply in part its defects, and to correct some of the mistakes into which its author had inadvertently fallen.

 The Historia Reformationis Ræticarum Ecclesiarum, by Rosius de Porta, has furnished me with a number of important facts respecting the Italian refugees.
-To throw light on the settlements which they formed in the Grisons I have given a sketch of the history of the Reformation in that country, which I trust will not be unacceptable to the reader.
+To throw light on the settlements which they formed in the Grisons, I have given a sketch of the history of the Reformation in that country, which I trust will not be unacceptable to the reader.

-It has not been in my power to procure several Italian works, which I have reason to think would have helped to illustrate parts of my subject.
+It has not been in my power to procure several Italian works, which, I have reason to think, would have helped to illustrate parts of my subject.
 Some of the most curious and valuable of those quoted in the following pages I had the opportunity of examining in Holland, and particularly in the library of the venerable Mons.
-Chevalier, one of the pastors of the French church in Amsterdam, whose uncommon politeness I have to acknowledge, in not only allowing me the freest use of his books, but also in transmitting to me a number of extracts which I had not time to make during my short stay in that city.
+Chevalier, one of the pastors of the French church in Amsterdam, whose uncommon politeness I have to acknowledge, in not only allowing me the freeest use of his books, but also in transmitting to me a number of extracts which I had not time to make during my short stay in that city.

-Amidst such a multiplicity of facts, as to many of which I had not the advantage arising from a comparison of different authorities, I do not flatter myself that with all my care I have kept free from mistakes; and shall feel obliged to any one who shall put it in my power to correct the errors which I may have committed.
+Amidst such a multiplicity of facts, as to many of which I had not the advantage arising from a comparison of different authorities, I do not flatter myself that, with all my care, I have kept free from mistakes; and shall feel obliged to any one who shall put it in my power to correct the errors which I may have committed.